Lymph glands occur in complexes (groups) in different body parts.

-- The area just below the chin; the area along the bottom of the jaw.
+- The area just below the chin; is the area along the bottom of the jaw.

-- The area down the front of the neck or throat, on either side of the windpipe.
+- The area down the front of the neck or throat is on either windpipe’s side.

-- The area along the back of the neck on either side of the midline; and the area behind and in front of the ears.
+- The area along the back of the neck on either side of the midline; and the place behind and in front of the ears.